picamator/FileRenamer/readme.md

 	php frcon.php -l

-3. Help can be found bu using such command:
+3. Help can be found by using such command:

 	php frcon.php -h

 or
 	php frcon.php